 - Facilitated contacts with healthcare providers.

-Patient and nurse meet for interview of patient’s medical and social history.
+Intervention: Patient and nurse meet for interview of patient’s medical and social history.
 This information was used to guide the intervention.
 Telephone contact was made on a regular basis.
 Nurses facilitated contacts with healthcare providers, coached patients’ disease self-management, and supported interactions with social services.

 Duration: max 2 years

 - Risk of hospitalization: Site a → / Site b ↓